 Treatment is with IV fluids and antibiotics.
 Other medications, such as those to raise blood pressure may be needed.
 If someone you know is admitted to an intensive care unit (ICU), you may see many machines used to monitor various things, such as body function (heart rate, blood pressure), medications and IV fluids that are being administered, and perhaps a ventilator to help the patient breathe.

 - Many illnesses can be and are prevented through regular vaccinations, such as for the flu or pneumonia.
+You can learn more at Sepsis and Prevention: Vaccines.

 - The risk of getting an infection also drops with proper hand washing.
 Thorough, proper, and frequent hand washing with either soap and water or soapless products decrease the number of pathogens that could enter your body.